aravindas4/doc-lib/README.md

 9. All list APIs are [paginated](https://www.django-rest-framework.org/api-guide/pagination/)
 10. Second app is `utils` which houses various utils in the code
 11. [pytest](https://docs.pytest.org/en/6.2.x/) is used as testing framework
+12. Each (Most) has ModelViewset class and a APITest class.
+Test class contains test for list, detail , put, patch, delete and custom action of resource (model)
+13. APIs are stored version wise and further app wise.
+Inside each app, further resource wise.

 ## Database Design
 There are 3 models